lifeplay2019/Battery_coldtemperature/data/Info.md

 * All the rest of the data has been storage in the PC for future test.

+## File in internal resistance

+actuall time:  the reality time grab from the experiment\
+Va:         voltage test at the end of the rest\
+Vdc:        voltage test the start time of discharge\
+Ia:         current test at the end of the rest\
+Idc:        current test the start time of discharge\
+IR:         internal resistance (calculated)\
+Pr:         battery remaining capacity percentage (compare to their nominal capacity)\
+Drop:       battery capacity drop rate (%) comparing with 25 degree as reference\
+Drop100:    battery capacity drop rate (%) comparing with 100% (nominal capacity)\
+ED:         energy of discharging period (Wh)\
+CE:         the Coulomb Efficiency

 ### Reminder:
 * the charging voltage usually would not reach as it set to be (For example: nominal voltage is 4.2, we charge at 4.25v usuall it can not reach toward 4.25v.)
 ##### Fitorch 18650